jatinaggarwal10/WebAutomation/README.md

     -  Select Help / Install New Software in Eclipse
     -  Enter the update site URL in "Work with:" field:
     - Update site for release: http://beust.com/eclipse.
-      - Or, Update site for beta: http://beust.org/eclipse-beta , use it if you want to experiment with the new features or verify the bug fixes, and please report back if you encounter any issues.

     - Make sure the check box next to URL is checked and click Next.
     - Eclipse will then guide you through the process.